AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/b2b-module.md

 ## Enable the B2B module

 When you install the B2B module using Composer, the deployment process automatically enables the module.
 If you already have the B2B module installed, you can enable or disable the module using the CLI.
-See [Manage extensions][].
+See [Manage extensions](extensions.md).

 ## Configure the B2B module